 Studying The Inventory:

 Once I had set up my consistent income, I then took the time to analyze my inventory.
 In a business, inventory can make or break your business.
 If I have too much inventory or the wrong inventory such as the products that no one wants, then my business will suffer.
 I needed inventory that could perform.
 That meant that I had to look hard at the stocks I was buying.
 They had to be paying increasing dividends so that each year I knew my earnings would increase.
 For mutual funds, they had to have very low management fees, which most did not.
 I also weeded out those stocks that paid low dividends, or were not increasing their dividends.
-I went from 50 stocks and mutual funds from my former employee’s recommendations down to 12.
+I went from 50 stocks and mutual funds from my former employee’s (ie broker) recommendations down to 12.

 The Business Plan – Goals and Objectives: